toyoshim/Prerender-Tweaks/README.md

 # Chrome Extensions: Prerender Tweaks

 ## Install (requires Chrome 110+)
+1. Download the extension from the [latest release](https://github.com/toyoshim/Prerender-Tweaks/releases/latest), and unpack it.
-1. Open chrome://extensions/, and enable the developer mode.
+2. Open chrome://extensions/, and enable Developer mode in the top-right corner.
-2. Install v3 directories from the "Load unpacked" button.
+3. Press the "Load unpacked" button, and select the "v3" subdirectory from the directory you unpacked in step 1.
-3. Pin the `Prerender Tweaks` from the Extensions menu.
+4. Pin the `Prerender Tweaks` from the Extensions menu.

 ![Pin](img/pin.png)